santimarro/japantraveltips/backend/data/16hookt.md

 ### Comment 3

+Probably an unpopular opinion but paying to upgrade from Economy to Premium Economy for the flight there or back is one that I've never really regretted.

+### Comment 4

 This is a great question.
 I’ve been going back an fort to Japan for 20 years and I see so many people passing up once in a lifetime experiences just to save $3.

 A lot of good suggestions were already made, but I also want point out that Tokyo (and Japan in general) is the epicenter of international fashion.